thejerf/reign/README.md

-In addition to asynchronous message queues and selective receive, reign implements an equivalent to "linking" in Erlang called via NotifyAddressOnTerminate.
+In addition to asynchronous message queues and selective receive, reign implements an equivalent to "linking" in Erlang called via OnCloseNotify.
 When used like Erlang linking, this allows for some relatively safe RPC calling that will handle the mailbox (or the relevant node) being entirely unattached while you are trying to communicate with it.
 Exactly as with Erlang, this still